Hamid al-Bayati

 An Insider's Account of the Iraqi Opposition to Saddam" published by the University of Pennsylvania Press (2011) with a foreword by Peter Galbraith.
 He has appeared among other places on the Daily Show hosted by Jon Stewart in support of this volume.

-Presently, Bayati is an adjunct professor at Fordham University and Rutgers University and Fordham University and has also taught in recent years at Farleigh Dickinson University.
+Presently, Bayati is an adjunct professor at Fordham University and Rutgers University and Fordham University and has also taught in recent years at Fairleigh Dickinson University.
 He often teaches on the subject of the United Nations.
 He is also a senior Consultant on International Issues in the areas of Political science; Middle East affairs; Leadership and Human rights at the Fordham Institute for Research, Service, Teaching (FIRST).

 Al-Bayati was a 2017 recipient an Albert Schweitzer Leadership award.